Pregnancy Discrimination Lawyer in Allentown, PA

 Title VII and the PHRA both require pregnancy discrimination victims to file their claims with the EEOC or the PHRC before going to court.
 This is called “exhausting administrative remedies.”

 If you file your pregnancy discrimination claim with the EEOC in Pennsylvania, it will automatically be filed with the PHRC.
 The same is true if you file first with the PHRC.
-While you are not required to have an attorney in order to file the complaint, hiring an experienced pregnancy discrimination lawyer is crucial to your success.
+While you are not required to have an attorney to file the complaint, hiring an experienced pregnancy discrimination lawyer is crucial to your success.
 Even at this preliminary stage, you must navigate many complex rules and procedures.
 Therefore, failure to do so can harm your case.

-To protect your pregnancy discrimination claims under Title VII and the PHRA, you must file a complaint with the EEOC or the PHRC within 180 days of your employer’s negative action (e.g., termination, demotion, pay cut).
+To protect your pregnancy discrimination claims under Title VII and the PHRA, you must file a complaint with the EEOC or the PHRC within 180 days of your employer’s adverse action (e.g., termination, demotion, pay cut).
 If you file your pregnancy discrimination claim with the EEOC, it will automatically be filed with the PHRC.
 The same is true if you file first with the PHRC.

 If you miss the 180-day deadline, you can still protect your federal pregnancy discrimination claim under Title VII.
-To do so, you must file your complaint with the EEOC within 300 days of your employer’s negative action.
+To do so, you must file your complaint with the EEOC within 300 days of your employer’s adverse action.
 However, you will lose your PHRA claim.

-What Kind Of Damages Can A Lawyer Obtain For You?
+Damages A Lawyer Can Obtain For You

 Your experienced pregnancy discrimination lawyer will work to recover compensation for your claim.
 This compensation is called “damages.”
 The damages available to you under Title VII and the PHRA are different.